yc3136/unriddle/README.md

 - - **Animated & vibrant icons** - Meta row icons feature a playful scale-up animation and color transition on hover, with vibrant blue in light mode and light blue in dark mode for clear contrast
 - - **Dark mode support** - All icons and UI elements adapt for both light and dark themes, ensuring readability and a polished look
 - - **Accessible** - Icons and buttons are fully keyboard and screen reader accessible
+- - **Streamlined feedback form** - When you click the feedback button in the popup, a Google Form opens with all relevant extension settings (font, LLM configuration except API key, language, and any additional LLM instructions) automatically included.
+This helps us provide better support and debugging.
 - Smart context gathering for better explanations
 - Loading indicator with animated feedback
 - Dark/light theme support